About Yang Seonmo

 Building G-DEX and the GLIP Ecosystem

 In parallel with GLIP Mainnet, Yang is leading the development of G-DEX, a GLIP-powered decentralized exchange that serves as a practical entry point into the ecosystem.
-G-DEX is being designed around four pillars: swaps, liquidity pools, staking & governance, and transparency dashboards.

 Looking Ahead